Eutelsat W2A [Alcatel Alenia]

 The state-of-the-art S-band payload at 2.2 GHz on W2A would allow the delivery, for the first time, of mobile multimedia broadcast services (Mobile TV, digital radio, ...) directly onto user terminals over key markets in western Europe.
 It will therefore initiate the building of hybrid infrastructure over Europe, combining satellite and terrestrial networks, providing both universal coverage and indoor penetration for Mobile TV services.
 W2A will also enable direct satellite communications, for example for security communications or crisis management.

 Designed with a lifetime of more than 15 years, W2A has a maximum launch mass of 5.7 tonnes and will deliver 11 kW of payload power.

 The 12-meter-diameter S-band antenna aboard the Eutelsat W2A satellite has suffered an anomaly that prevents its ability to provide service across Europe as required by its regulatory license.

 In December 2011 Eutelsat announced, that their satellite assets will be renamed under a unified brand name effective from March 2012.
-This satellite will become Eutelsat 10A.
+This satellite became Eutelsat 10A.

 |Type / Application:||Communication|